GraphWalker/graphwalker.github.io/content/rest-api/rest-getstatistics.md

-## getStatistics
+## GetStatistics

-The call `getStatistics` will fetch the current statistics of the session
+The Rest call `getStatistics` will fetch the current statistics of the session.

 **POST Request**